Become a Principal Council Representative

 Julie has been in Catholic Primary School education for over 30 years and taught and held Leadership positions in eight schools during this time.
 She joined the Principal Council to share the voice of our East Central Principals and gain an insight into Catholic Primary education over the dioceses in Victoria

-Matthew Shawcross
+Matthew Stead

 Paul Cowan